 UNENE Diploma

 The UNENE Diploma in Nuclear Engineering allows students to broaden their knowledge and enhance their core skills in nuclear engineering at a University graduate level.
 Courses are given outside of working hours to accommodate people with a full-time job.
 The Diploma provides an option for students who wish to quickly specialize in certain areas, or who do not have the time nor resources to take the UNENE Master of Engineering (M.Eng.) program.
 Students completing the Diploma will gain theoretical and practical knowledge of at least two fundamental disciplines in nuclear engineering, plus two areas of specialization.
-The Diploma is jointly delivered between McMaster University and the University of Ontario Institute of Technology (UOIT).
+The Diploma is jointly delivered between McMaster University and Ontario Tech University.

 The Diploma requires students to successfully complete four of the UNENE courses with at least two of those courses being ‘core’ courses, within 3 a year-period with a minimum passing grade of B- for each course.